sumantripuraneni/enable-cim-helm/README.md

 ## Overview

-This Helm chart helps streamline and automate enabling CIM capabilities via MCE in your Kubernetes or OpenShift clusters.
+This Helm chart helps streamline and automate enabling CIM capabilities via MCE in OpenShift clusters.
 It encapsulates the necessary `ConfigMap`, values, and template logic to simplify deployment, especially in multi-cluster management scenarios.

 ---